BITSDES-ODT-2026/Week7_SecE_Activity1_StepperMotor/README.md

 The motor should respond in real time to button input.

-Code 5 : StepperMotor_TwoPushButtons – 90° Position Control Using Two Push Buttons
+**Code 5 : StepperMotor_TwoPushButtons – 90° Position Control Using Two Push Buttons**

-🎯 Objective

-Write a program to control precise angular displacement using push buttons.
+Objective ; Write a program to control precise angular displacement using push buttons.

-⚙ Expected Functional Behavior
+Expected Functional Behavior :

 Button 1 → Shaft rotates 90° clockwise and stops.

 Button 2 → Shaft rotates 90° counterclockwise and stops.

-Code 6 : StepperMotor_OnePushButton – Direction Toggle Using One Push Button
+**Code 6 : StepperMotor_OnePushButton – Direction Toggle Using One Push Button**

-🎯 Objective

-Write a program to change the motor direction using a single push button.
+Objective : Write a program to change the motor direction using a single push button.

-⚙ Expected Functional Behavior
+Expected Functional Behavior :

 On each button press, the direction of rotation should toggle.